-SAM is the manager of Sprott's exchange-traded products, precious metals strategies and managed accounts.
-SAM is registered as a portfolio manager in Ontario and as an investment fund manager in Ontario, Quebec, and Newfoundland and Labrador.
+SAM is registered as a portfolio manager in Ontario, an investment fund manager in Ontario, Quebec, and Newfoundland and Labrador and an exempt market dealer in all Canadian provinces.
 SAM is registered as a Registered Investment Advisor with the U.S. Securities and Exchange Commission ("SEC").
-The majority of the Corporation's revenues are generated through SAM in the form of management fees and performance fees earned through the management of funds and Managed Accounts.
+The majority of the Corporation's revenues are generated through SAM in the form of management fees and performance fees earned through the management of funds and Managed Accounts, as well as commission income earned on the purchase and sale of critical materials in certain physical trusts.

-SAM offers investors access to best-in-class precious metals and energy transition materials strategies.
+SAM offers investors access to best-in-class precious metals and critical materials strategies.
 SAM's team of portfolio managers have a deep understanding of precious metals and natural resource investments and a long track record of investing in this sector.
 By taking a consistent, disciplined approach to investing, based on sound fundamental analysis and independent research, SAM's investment management team carefully assembles a portfolio of holdings to meet its investment objectives.
 SAM takes a team-based approach to its investment decision-making process.
 Themes and opportunities are discussed daily amongst its investment team.